Jenny Griffiths

 Jenny Griffiths is the founder and CEO of Snap Vision.
 She is a software engineer turned entrepreneur.

 She has been featured on the Europe's and World's Top 50 Women in Tech 2018 by Forbes lists.
 She was appointed MBE for Services to Innovation in 2015, and in 2019 was awarded the Royal Academy of Engineering's Silver Medal for contributions to UK engineering.
 She has also been selected in Drapers 30 Under 30 and Forbes European list in the "Consumer Technology" category 2016.

 Education

-She graduated in Computer Science from the University of Bristol in 2009.
-Before graduating, she won the New Enterprise Competition at the university.
+She attended Notre Dame School, Surrey, then took Computer Science at the University of Bristol, graduating in 2009.
+During that time as a student, she won the New Enterprise Competition at the university.